Masque at the baptism of Prince Henry: Paying the bills

+In the 17th century, Edward Peyton wrote that Patrick Stewart, 2nd Earl of Orkney, had raised money for the baptism by mortgaging his lands.
+There is no evidence to back this up.
+Patrick Leslie, Commendator of Lindores, who was involved in organising the entertainments, was married to the Earl of Orkney's sister Jean, a connection which may have suggested this assertion.

 James VI set a tax of £100,000 (Scots) for the expenses.
 Textiles and costumes for the event were bought using Anne's dowry of £100,000 (Scots) which had been in the safekeeping of various towns.
 Costumes for the women of Queen Anne's household were bought using £4000 held at St Andrews and Anstruther, while £3000 from Perth paid for upholstery and repairs to tapestry.
 The textile merchant and financier Robert Jousie received £1000 from Aberdeen.
 According to the author of the Historie and Life of King James the Sext the dowry money had been lodged with the towns to give the queen an annual income, and James was urged to spend it by corrupt advisors to offset his expenditure on "unnecessary" armed troops.

-James VI also wrote letters to the lairds, asking them to send "quick stuff", live animals especially deer and wild fowl, such as they "may have in readiness and spare" as gifts.
+Textiles worth £1,500 Sterling were provided by the English mercer Baptist Hicks, who may have supplied textiles to the royal wardrobe throughout the decade.
+The debt was still unpaid in 1606.
+James VI also wrote letters to his lairds, asking them to send "quick stuff", live animals especially deer and wild fowl, such as they "may have in readiness and spare" as gifts.

-Some items, like the transport of the unused lion to from Holyroodhouse to Stirling, and clothes for James's former nurse Helen Littil and her daughters Grissel and Sarah Gray, were paid for through the usual Royal Treasurer's account.
+Some items, like the transport of the unused lion from Holyroodhouse to Stirling, and clothes for James's former nurse Helen Littil and her daughters Grissel and Sarah Gray, were paid for through the usual Royal Treasurer's account.
 Other items, like the gifts given to ambassadors and a piece of alabaster used in the chapel, came from subsidy money sent by Queen Elizabeth and managed by the jeweller and financier Thomas Foulis.
-In September 1594 James VI gave Foulis the gold cups presented by the Dutch ambassadors to melt down and coin to cover some of his debt.
+In September 1594 James VI gave to Foulis the gold cups presented by the Dutch ambassadors to melt down and coin to cover some of his debt.

+Anne of Denmark received £18,796 Scots from Thomas Foulis from the English subsidy money between July 1591 and 13 September 1594, which may have been available to meet the costs of her household and some expenses of the baptism.

 No detailed records of making the masque costumes described by Fowler, or building the Chapel Royal survive.
+Andrew Melville of Garvock, a Master of Household, was paid £6,666 13s 4d Scots for the expenses of the Danish ambassadors during the visit.
+The sum was raised from a composition fee of 10,000 merks charged Colonel William Stewart for a grant of the lands of Houston in West Lothian.